 - Place seam side down into a frying pan.
 I did not use or need any non stick surface.
 Cook on medium low for about 5 minutes, or until seam is sealed and tortilla is a deep brown.
 Burrito should come off easily, if it is sticking then it needs to cook longer.
 Check periodically being careful not to burn it.
 If you accidentally burn it, don’t worry, it is easy to use a serrated knife to scrape off the burned surface.

-- Once fully grilled, place burritos on a plate and drizzle Salsa Crema over the top.
+Once fully grilled, place burritos on a plate and drizzle Salsa Crema over the top.

-Tips to prep ahead: Make Salsa Crema, and cook rice and beans if not using pre-cooked.
+- Tips to prep ahead: Make Salsa Crema, and cook rice and beans if not using pre-cooked.

-Baby/toddler food idea: Feed baby rice, beans and avocado in a bowl, topped with sauce.
+- Baby/toddler food idea: Feed baby rice, beans and avocado in a bowl, topped with sauce.
 Make sure to mash beans and avocado a bit.
 You can feed younger baby pureed avocado and/or beans.

 This is a sponsored conversation written by me on behalf of Silk.
 The opinions and text are all mine.